 The Jacy grammar is a broad-coverage linguistically precise grammar of Japanese.
 It is based on the HPSG formalism with MRS semantics.
 LKB is the primary grammar development environment, but the grammar processing can be efficiently done with PET.

-There is an Online Demo hosted at the University of Washington (which is currently down).
+There is an Online Demo hosted at NTU (it assumes that the input is tokenized).

 The first application of the Japanese HPSG was the Verbmobil system, a spoken language machine translation project, where the Japanese HPSG was used in deep processing of appointment scheduling and travel reservation dialogues.
 The grammar was also used in an industrial application of automatic email response.
 Recently, the grammar contributes to the EU project DeepThought, where the main focus is on building applications for combined shallow and deep natural language processing.
 This project is multilingually oriented, such that much effort is put on multilingual approaches to grammatical phenomena and building a matrix grammar that can be used as the basis for the development of further grammars.
 After that, it has been used in research on parse ranking with lexical semantics and machine translation.

 Melanie Siegel (Hochschule Darmstadt) is the original principal JACY developer.
 Major contributions came from EmilyBender (University of Washington), especially concerning the MRS construction and numeral expressions.
 StephanOepen (Universitetet i Oslo & CSLI Stanford) contributed support on the grammar development environment, Japanese font encodings and inclusion of ChaSen.
 Ulrich Callmeier (acrolinx GmbH) contributed the requirements for letting the grammar run on his fast and efficient PET system.
 Akira Ohtani, ChikaraHashimoto, FrancisBond, SanaeFujita, Shigeko Nariyama and Takaaki Tanaka (NTT Communication Science Laboratories - Machine Translation Research Group) contributed grammar extensions, especially for verbal compounds and relative sentence constructions, and many lexicon entries.
 UlrichSchaefer integrated ChaSen, Japanese Named Entity Recognition via SProUT and PET with the Jacy grammar into the Heart of Gold middleware for robust parsing of Japanese text, adding automatic translations of Chasen's EUC-JP byte offsets to Unicode character counts.
 Woodley Packard has helped with making things work with ACE.
 GlennSlayden tested with AGREE.
 Michael Goodman helped move to github and many enhancements.